Featured

 Mommyhood101 independently tests and curates baby gear to help you make informed decisions.
 If you buy products through links on our site, we may earn a commission.

-Whether you have 3 kids of your own or spend time hauling around more than two kids, you might be surprised the first time you try to fit three car seats in a row!
+Whether you have 3 kids of your own or spend time hauling around little friends, you might be surprised the first time you try to fit three car seats in a row!

-The good news is that several brands make very narrow car seat models, many of which make it possible to install three car seats in a row.
+The good news is that several brands make very narrow car seat models.

 Rest assured that narrower car seats do not compromise safety.
-NHTSA research shows that narrow car seats can perform better than relatively wide car seats during side impact testing.
+NHTSA research shows that narrow car seats perform as well as or better than relatively wide car seats during side impact testing.

-We don't always agree with robots, but in this case, we think they might be onto something!
-We have been reviewing narrow car seats for over 10 years; if we made our own narrow car seat, here is what it would look like:
+We have been reviewing narrow car seats for over 10 years; if we made our own narrow car seat, here are some of the key features it would have:

 ✔️ About 17" wide or less.